mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Making The Escape: Digging a tunnel in Tarkwall is a daunting process.
 While it is possible for a character to obtain a mining tool such as a pick with comparative ease, the prison is underground.
-The cellblock level is some eight metres below the surface.
+The cellblock level is some eight meters below the surface.

-A character using a mining pick can tunnel through one metre of rock in one month under normal circumstances (such as working at night, when the guards are not watching).
+A character using a mining pick can tunnel through one meter of rock in one month under normal circumstances (such as working at night, when the guards are not watching).
 Not having a mining pick or other suitable tool increases the time taken by a factor of four;